Residential disabled parking places

 - We will send you a plan by post for approval, showing the proposed place.

 - When you have approved the plan, we will send it to our road marking contractor.
-At this stage your parking space is "advisory only" and the Police cannot enforce it yet.
+At this stage your parking space is "advisory only" and it cannot be enforced yet.

 - We will advertise the plan and invite objections.
 If anyone objects, this will delay the process until a decision is made.

-Due to demand, there is a backlog of “advisory” spaces waiting to begin the legal process to make them enforceable by the Police.
+Due to demand, there is a backlog of “advisory” spaces waiting to begin the legal process to make them enforceable.